Writing Dockerfiles and Building Images

 In the

-meant that the build context was set to the contents of the current working directory.
+docker buildcommand the first argument we passed,., was the “build context”.
+The build context is the set of files that Dockerbuildis aware of when it starts the build.
+The.meant that the build context was set to the contents of the current working directory.
 Importantly, the entire build context is sent to the Docker daemon at build which means that any and all files in the build context will be copied and sent.
-Given this, you want to make sure that your build context doesn’t contain any unnecessary large files, or use a.dockerignore
+Given this, you want to make sure that your build context doesn’t contain any unnecessary large files, or use a.dockerignorefile to hide them.

 Beyond the basics